France Gall: 1965–1968: International breakthrough

-Gall was then selected to represent Luxembourg in the Eurovision Song Contest 1965.
-From the 10 songs proposed to her, she chose Gainsbourg's "Poupée de cire, poupée de son".
-On 20 March 1965, Gainsbourg, Gall, and Goraguer attended the finals of the song contest in Naples, where the song was "allegedly booed in rehearsals for straying so far from the sort of song usually heard in the Contest at this point."
+In early 1965, it was announced that Gall had been selected by the Compagnie Luxembourgeoise de Télédiffusion (CLT) to represent Luxembourg in that year's Eurovision Song Contest.
+From the ten songs proposed to her, she chose Gainsbourg's "Poupée de cire, poupée de son" as her entry.
+On 20 March 1965, she performed at the contest held in Naples, Italy, where the song was "allegedly booed in rehearsals for straying so far from the sort of song usually heard in the Contest at this point".